Jack Lawrence (songwriter): Life and career

 Jack Lawrence was born in Brooklyn, New York to an Orthodox Jewish family of modest means as the third of four sons.
-His parents Barney (Beryl) Schwartz and Fanny (Fruma) Goldman Schwartz were first cousins who had run away from their home in Bila Tserkva, Ukraine to go to America in 1904.
+His parents, Barney (Beryl) Schwartz and Fanny (Fruma) Goldman Schwartz, were first cousins who had run away from their home in Bila Tserkva, Ukraine to go to America in 1904.

-Lawrence wrote songs while still a child, but because of parental pressure after he graduated from Thomas Jefferson High School, he enrolled in the First Institute of Podiatry, where he received a D.P.M. degree in 1932.
+Lawrence started writing songs as a child, but because of parental pressure after he graduated from Thomas Jefferson High School, he enrolled in the First Institute of Podiatry, where he received a D.P.M. degree in 1932.
 The same year, his first song was published and he immediately decided to make a career of songwriting rather than podiatry.
 That song, "Play, Fiddle, Play", won international fame and he became a member of ASCAP that year at age 20.

-In the early 1940s, Lawrence and several fellow hitmakers formed a sensational review called "Songwriters on Parade", performing all across the Eastern seaboard on the Loew's and Keith circuits.
+In the early 1940s, Lawrence and several fellow hitmakers formed a revue called "Songwriters on Parade", performing all across the Eastern seaboard on the Loew's movie-theater and Keith vaudeville circuits.

 Lawrence joined the United States Maritime Service during World War II and wrote the official song of the Maritime Service and Merchant Marine, "Heave Ho!
 My Lads, Heave Ho!" as a lieutenant in 1943, while bandleader at Sheepshead Bay Maritime Service Training Station in New York.

-One of Lawrence's first major songs after leaving the service was "Yes, My Darling Daughter", introduced by Dinah Shore on Eddie Cantor's radio program.
-The song was Shore's first record.
-His song "If I Didn't Care" introduced the world to The Ink Spots.
-And although Frank Sinatra was already a well-known big band singer, Lawrence's "All or Nothing at All" was Sinatra's first solo hit.